CodeForPoznan/pah-fm/README.md

 is running on AWS Lambda service [here](https://dev.pahfm.codeforpoznan.pl).
-We're planning to migrate the production environment to lambda trough that will require some non-trivial preparation.
+We're planning to migrate the production environment to lambda through that will require some non-trivial preparation.

 Local environment is set up using docker and docker-compose which also relies on DockerHub for pulling the latest images from repository.